Who we are…

 - and overseeing the Development Account of the United Nations regular budget, which funds programmes implemented by ten different entities in the UN Secretariat.

-Mr. Wu is also the Secretary-General for the Third International Conference on Small Island Developing States (SIDS), which will take place in Samoa in 2014.
+Mr. Wu was also the Secretary-General for the Third International Conference on Small Island Developing States (SIDS), which took place in Samoa in 2014.

 A career diplomat, Mr. Wu was previously the Ambassador of the People’s Republic of China to the Federal Republic of Germany.